andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 the deepest lake in the United States filled with pristine Pacific Northwest precipitation.
 That deep and blue enough for ya?

+Mark expressed his vision in an interview before showcasing the piece at the Nasher 10 years ago, "the piece is so much about the performing non-performance.
+Everyone is trying to look as if they're not aware that people are looking at them even though all eyes are on them."

-The most useful part of the note for me is the fact that making eye contact with a friend in the audience will immediately cause me to crack up.
-The first performance of day 2 I catch myself smothering a smirk during the nude section because I know my friends are in attendance.
+The most useful part of this for me stems from my inability to keep a straight face if I make eye contact with friend in the audience.
+During the first performance of day 2 I catch myself smothering a smirk during the nude section because I know my friends are in the crowd.
 As I stride out towards the audience I summon every ounce of concentration in my body to maintain a stoic stare;
 on the way back I have to ruthlessly crush the grassroots campaign of a grin organizing a jocund labor movement on my face.

-During another section Mark gave his note for our facial expression thusly, "I want you to convince yourself you are the front line in the war for Democracy, dammit!"
+During another section Mark provided his note for our facial expression thusly, "I want you to convince yourself you are the last line of defense in the war for Democracy, dammit!"

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/perf-rifle.jpg" alt="Rifles">
   <figcaption class="figure-caption">Come get some Putin</figcaption>
 </figure>

-A few passes later we're carrying pistols Mark instructs us to wear a dead-eyed thousand yard stare.
+Thena few passes later, while we're carrying pistols Mark instructs us to wear a dead-eyed thousand yard stare.
 A catatonic numbness so deep we don't even realize we're carrying a pistol.
-Which comes naturally to me - I was raised Catholic.
+It's a feeling that comes naturally to me - I was raised Catholic.

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/perf-pistol.jpg" alt="Pistols">